calculatingchaos/.github/profile/README.md

 ## Introduction

-Calculating Chaos is small, part-time game development team in the process of creating engaging multiplayer game experiences.
+Calculating Chaos a is small, part-time game development team in the process of creating engaging multiplayer game experiences.

 We're planning something big and are taking on small to medium-sized projects to sharpen our skills as game designers as we work toward it.